2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>8af722d4-3a9f-548c-9001-424f2142de12</chapterId>

-As the world enters its fourth era, at the 840,000 block, more and more individuals view **Bitcoin as a technological, financial, and social revolution**.
+As the world enters its fourth era, at the 840,000 block, an increasing number of individuals view **Bitcoin as a technological, financial, and social revolution**.

 Just like the Internet revolution, this will necessarily take **time**, and that is a good thing.
 It will allow everyone to **educate themselves on the fundamentals of Bitcoin and learn how to use it**.
 But it will also give developers and companies time to develop relevant protocols and applications, allowing the full potential of Bitcoin to be explored.

-Although it is impossible to predict the future, **a very significant increase in the number of Bitcoin users is anticipated**, to **be prepared for all situations**.
-Including the most catastrophic scenarios, such as a potential implosion of the traditional financial system, or even a ban on Bitcoin.
+Although it is impossible to predict the future, **a very significant increase in the number of Bitcoin users is anticipated**, to **be prepared for all situations**, including the most catastrophic scenarios, such as a potential implosion of the traditional financial system, or even a ban on Bitcoin.

 In this eighth and final part of the course, we will take the time to detail some key points to consider when developing your community and meetings.